dills122/backbone-infa/Readme.md

 ```

 It generates:

 - `services/blog/docker-compose.snippet.yml`
 - `docker/sites/blog.caddy`

-Review the generated files, commit them, and populate the suggested keys in `.env` before starting the stack.
+Review the generated files, commit them, and populate the suggested keys in `docker/.env` (and `.env` if you maintain the mirror) before starting the stack.

 ---

 ## Environment Variables

-- `.env` (copied from `.env.example`) is consumed by Docker Compose and Caddy.
+- `docker/.env` (copied from `docker/.env.example`) feeds Docker Compose and the runtime stack.
+The setup script populates it automatically on new hosts.
+- `.env` at the repo root mirrors those values for Terraform helpers and `cloud-init.sh`; keep it synchronized with `docker/.env` (the setup script seeds it during host bootstrap).
 - Keys follow the convention `SERVICE_<NAME>_VARIABLE`.
 Example:
   ```dotenv
   CADDY_ADMIN_EMAIL=admin@example.com